Lucascluz/microcommerce/docs/ARCHITECTURE.md

 ## Overview

 MicroCommerce follows a distributed microservices architecture pattern designed for scalability, maintainability, and fault tolerance.
-This document provides detailed insights into the system design, communication patterns, and architectural decisions.
+The system has been restructured into 5 core services for better organization and reduced complexity.

 ## System Architecture